SuperCompUCSD/SuperCompUCSD.github.io/content/posts/advent-of-scc-2023/advent-of-scc-23.md

 have to arrow over to fix it (and then proceed to arrow over one more character than I need.
 Ugh!!)

 That's not all.
-An even worse problem is that somewhere along the entire route to China and back something often gets wonky and all my packets get lost for minutes at a time.
+An even worse problem is that somewhere along the entire route around the globe and back something often gets wonky and all my packets get lost for minutes at a time.
 This means that I could never tell if my connection just dropped, or that I just needed to wait a bit.
 It was _infuriating_.
 So when I discovered Mosh, I knew that it's the thing that I have always wanted.

 # Mosh